 The Ozempic Diet - A Holistic Approach

-It is essential that weight loss medications (like ozempic and wegovy) are used in conjunction with healthy eating, physical activity, and behaviour modification.
-And I'm not just saying that because I'm a dietitian!
-Medication usage without such changes is generally ineffective.
-AND it can make you end up in a worse position than where you started.
-It may lead to a cycle of dieting that can be challenging to break free from, resulting in loss of muscle mass and weight regain.
+Medication usage without such lifestyle changes is generally ineffective.
+AND it can actually leave you in a worse position than where you started.
+It may lead to a cycle of dieting that can be challenging to break free from, resulting in loss of muscle mass and eventual weight regain.
 These metabolic changes can make subsequent weight loss attempts even more difficult.
-Therefore, following a holistic approach while using weight loss medications to achieve the desired outcome is essential.

 What Is The Goal Of Weight Loss Drugs?